 Section 5.01.
 Elected Officers.
-The Board of Directors shall elect a President and President-Elect who shall serve two-year, non-successive terms.
-The Past President will serve as a member of the Executive Committee.
-The President will appoint a Secretary, a Treasurer, a Tournament Administration Chair, an AMTA Tabulation Chair, a Rules Committee Chair, a Competition Response Committee Chair, a Development Chair, and an Academics Chair.
+The Board of Directors shall elect a President who shall serve a two-year term beginning on May 15 the year following his or her election.
+After being elected and before taking the office of President, the person elected shall serve as President-Elect, and shall serve as a member of the Executive Committee.
+The Past President will serve as a member of the Executive Committee for one year following the conclusion of his or her term as President.
+The President will appoint a Secretary, a Treasurer, a Tournament Administration Chair, an AMTA Tabulation Chair, a Rules Committee Chair, a Competition Response

+Committee Chair, a Development Chair, and an Academics Chair.
 The Board of Directors must ratify the appointments in order for them to take effect.
 The Board of Directors may refuse to confirm a presidential appointment and request that the President submit other nominees for consideration.
-The eleven individuals holding these positions constitute the Executive Committee.
+The ten individuals holding these positions constitute the Executive Committee.
 The Executive Administrative Assistant, hired by the Board of Directors, will be an ex officio nonvoting member of the Executive Committee.
 The President shall vote on Executive Committee matters only when necessary to break a tied vote.